 July 10th.
 Having packed up last night we are ready to roll this morning.
 Oh wait.
-The Chiweenie Brothers, those 2Dogs who Travel, are demanding their breakfast this morning. they are usually pretty patient as long as they get to hike a leg first thing, but this morning they act like they are starving.
-Surely I didn’t forget to feed them their dinner … Hmmm.
-Well, you guys eat.
+The Chiweenie Brothers, those 2Dogs who Travel, are DEMANDING their breakfast this morning.
+They are usually pretty patient as long as they get to hike a leg first thing, but this morning they act like they are starving.
+Surely I didn’t forget to feed them their dinner last night … Hmmm.
+I forget coffee and get their breakfast served.
+You guys eat.
 I’ll wait for McDs coffee.

 We leave Villanueva behind us, catch Hwy 3 near the church, turn right and then it’s I-25 N to Las Vegas.
 Las Vegas, New Mexico, about 30 miles away.
 It’s a gorgeous drive.
 The higher elevations in this state are still lush and green.
 Juniper and a few small pines dot the landscape.